 To this end, the Detroit Journalism Engagement Fund will launch a new grant-making program in late 2017 of more than $500,000 to advance quality journalism and reflect the perspectives of diverse constituencies including people of color, women and low-income communities.
 In addition, thanks to the Ford Foundation investment, the Fund will invest further in New Michigan Media and its partner organizations, which include: the Arab American News, the Jewish News, Michigan Chronicle, the Michigan Korean Weekly, and the Latino Press.
 It will promote the efforts of New Michigan Media members to broaden their reach and deepen connection to the communities they serve.

-One of the first activities in the launch phase of the Detroit Journalism Engagement Fund is to assist New Michigan Media in hiring a Community Engagement Coordinator.
-This Coordinator will assist in amplifying the work of the New Michigan Media partners.
+One of the first activities in the launch phase of the Detroit Journalism Engagement Fund is to assist New Michigan Media in hiring a Social Media and Community Engagement Manager.
+This Manager will assist in amplifying the work of the New Michigan Media partners.
 Please find the job description for this position at the link below.
 If you know someone who is interested, they should proceed as outlined on the description:

 The grantmaking activities of this Fund will not be launched until later in 2017, after a local scan of opportunities is completed.
 If you would like to be added to the email distribution list to receive notification when guidelines are posted, please provide your information here: